dylanjm987/Dylan-McEntyre/index.md

 * [My Spotify](https://open.spotify.com/user/31dngrl4a5hijs6ksqcc34cblrea?si=beabb21d4d594bea)

 ## Writing I enjoy
+"He was realist enough to know that the ice-cream cone was a small one, but hungry enough to make a great deal of it in his fancy."-Kurt Vonnegut
 * [Seema Reza on the Joy of Being (Completely) Alone](https://lithub.com/seema-reza-on-the-joy-of-being-completely-alone/)
 * [The Tyranny of The Should](https://centroadleriano.org/wp-content/uploads/2016/04/PERFECTIONISM-HorneyKarenTyrannyOfTheShould.pdf)
 * [Brevity](https://brevitymag.com/)